 Saskatchewan offers free routine childhood and adult immunizations, and free immunization programs for people at high risk.

-Immunization programs for young children are delivered by public health nurses through regional public health clinics.
+Immunization programs for young children are delivered by public health nurses through local public health clinics.
 Immunization programs for school age students are delivered by public health nurses in school settings.
 Some physicians and Nurse Practitioners may also administer free publicly-funded vaccines (such as influenza or pneumococcal vaccines) to eligible patients.

 Infants and pre-school children